Mataiaz/My-Demo-App/README.md

 to run the program

 ## This project features ##
+* This app does not have an authenticator, its only simulated
 * Theme change setting
 * Text scaling setting
 * Simple navigation